NarnamangalamBhumika/IMAGE-CLASSIFICATION-MODEL/README.md

 •	Confusion Matrix: A matrix comparing actual vs. predicted labels shows where the model is most and least accurate.
 Such visual tools enhance interpretability and can reveal where the model needs improvement.

+DATASET USED :

+The code uses the MNIST dataset, which consists of 70,000 grayscale images of handwritten digits (0–9), each of size 28×28 pixels.
+It includes 60,000 training images and 10,000 test images, and is commonly used for image classification and deep learning tasks.

 PLATFORMS USED :

 This model is suitable for a variety of platforms: